The tea of Miyazakien

 The current head of the family is Atsushi UMEMURA, the sixth generation of UMEMURA.
 Took over the family business from his grandfather and father, not only in Japan, Atsushi flies around the world such as Hong Kong, Macau, and New York, to spread the world of Japanese tea.

 Miyazakien use a clean water gushing from Mount Hongū which was the subject of faith for a long time at the local, the concept of “leave of nature”, a native species to enter the hand in the Mount Hongū neighborhood, “Hongu” species of tea, “the hand not remove the hand without the addition of”, we have grown in natural farming that take advantage of the life force of the tea plant.
-Of course, any pesticide is not used (JAS certificated in the JAS, Japanese agricultural Standard, organic farming certification system), it has been brought up only in the organic fertilizer.

 In Miyazakien, we only use the best of best tea leaves, the first flash of every year for our “Ichiban-cha.”
 We carefully treat the tea plant, and we strive to maintain and improve the tea of taste and quality.
 From over 190 years before, we have produced and wholesaled our own Japanese green tea.
 From the primary garden master, Kiroku UMEMURA, we have kept our traditional Japanese tea production, taking advantage of the wisdom and experience of tea-making, over a period of time in every one single step, carefully mind and finished in thoughtful product.